danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

 about languages that express behaviour, but in a really high-level, abstract, kind of way.

 These languages tend to be based on logic.
-The classic example is sorting.
+The hello-world of how they are different is sorting.
 Instead of saying, "in order to sort, we split the input into two equal halfs, sort the two halfs recursively and merge the results", we say, "sorting is a function that takes a list and produces a list.
 The output is a permutation of the input and the output is [monotone][3]".

-Expressing pure functions is all well and good, but what about real programs with side-effects?
-Without further ado, let's dive into the `spec_object` DSL.
+Describing pure functions is all well and good, but what about real programs with side-effects?
+To demonstrate this, let's dive into the `spec_object` DSL.

 ## A worked example